Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Introduction: Numerous studies have demonstrated the efficacy of physical activity as a therapeutic intervention for depression.
-However, recent research has highlighted the importance of incorporating psychological techniques, such as functional imagery, into exercise programs.
-The present study aimed to investigate the effectiveness of a combined physical activity and functional imagery program on psychological indices in individuals with major depressive disorder.
+Introduction: Numerous studies have shown that physical activity can serve as an effective therapeutic intervention for depression.
+However, recent research has emphasized the importance of integrating psychological techniques such as functional imagery into exercise programs.
+Therefore, the aim of the present study was to investigate the effectiveness of a combined program of physical activity and functional imagery on psychomotor indices and sleep quality in individuals with major depressive disorder.

-Results: The combined group exhibited significantly reduced symptoms of depression and anxiety, along with improved reaction time compared to the control group.
-Both intervention groups effectively decreased symptoms of depression, but only the combined group showed improvements in sleep quality over the time.
+Results: The results showed that the combined group significantly reduced symptoms of depression and anxiety and improved reaction time compared to the control group.
+Both intervention groups were effective in reducing depressive symptoms, but only the combined group was effective in improving sleep quality.

-Conclusion: The findings of this study suggest that combining physical activity with functional imagery is a comprehensive and effective therapeutic approach for depression.
-This intervention not only reduces symptoms of depression and anxiety but also enhances motor-cognitive function.
-The results of this study can contribute to the improvement of treatment programs for patients with depression
+Conclusion: The findings of this study suggest that the combination of physical activity and functional imagery is a comprehensive and effective therapeutic approach for depression.
+This method not only alleviates symptoms of depression and anxiety but also improves psychomotor indices.
+The results of this study could contribute to improving treatment programs for patients with major depressive disorder.

 Keywords